 - Loading/Unloading: Special parking permissions may be granted by Parking Services for short periods for loading and unloading.
 The maximum length of this time is 15 minutes.
 Service spaces are limited to use by university service vehicles and contractors/vendors on official business and are not valid spaces for loading/unloading.

 - University Service and Police/Emergency Vehicles: Police and/or service vehicles may stop or park irrespective of the parking regulations while performing necessary official business.
 Service vehicles may not be left unattended blocking a fire hydrant, traffic flow, or access for persons with accessibility needs.

 Parking is Prohibited

 - Vehicle parking or standing is prohibited on campus in areas not specifically designated for parking.
 Parking areas within the university's campuses are marked.
 Any area not lined as space or designated with a parking sign is a NO PARKING area.
 The absence of a "No Parking" sign or curb marking does not mean that parking is permissible.

 - Double parking or obstructing drives, walkways, doors, refuse containers, emergency responders, bus loading/unloading zones, or vehicles.

-- Parking in a fire lane or within 15 feet of a fire hydrant.
+- Parking or standing in a fire lane or within 15 feet of a fire hydrant.

 - On sidewalks, landscape areas, ramps, and other conveyances that serve pedestrian traffic or serve as a means of egress from a building.